Zoorjz/FakeImagesGenerator_obj_recognition/README.md

 # FakeImagesGenerator_obj_recognition

-This is a Generator for making fake images and also labeling them.
+This is a generator for creating fake images, as well as marking them.
-Ready-made description files in the format YOLO
+Ready-made description files are created in YOLO format